ptemarvelde/gdpr_cookies/README.md

 Run image (may need `sudo` for docker, so add it before the run command or do `sudo su`)

     docker run -v ${PWD}:/usr/workspace --env VM_LOCATION=$(< /etc/hostname) --env DUTCH_DOMAINS=True -it --shm-size=2048m hacking-lab-crawler:latest

+## Pythia Extensions
+Pythia is extended in this projct with the goal of achieving the right output of the results and a proper way of handling requests and responses using local selenium  chrome driver.